tripleee/SmokeDetector-wiki/Commands.md

 - `!!/amicodeprivileged` — Lets you know whether or not you have code privileges (i.e. you can blacklist without approval)
 - `!!/notify <chatroom_ID_number> <site_domain>` — Tells SmokeDetector to ping you, in the given chatroom, when a post is reported on the given site.
   Example:  `!!/notify- 89 parenting.stackexchange.com`
   Note: Please use the squelch suffix (`-`) and avoid spamming the chat room with too many requests.
 See [this chat message](http://chat.meta.stackexchange.com/transcript/message/4157790#4157790) and the surrounding context.
+  Note 2: The list of who to notify is maintained separately by each SmokeDetector instance.
+This means that if the active instance is switched to a different one, you will need to run a `!!/notify-` command again, if you haven't previously done so for the newly active SmokeDetector instance.
 - `!!/unnotify <chatroom_ID_number> <site_domain>` — Cancels the previously set notification.
 Also, accepts the silent mode suffix&nbsp;(`-`).
 - `!!/unnotify-all` - Removes all notifications.
 - `!!/willbenotified <chatroom_ID_number> <site_domain>` — Reports whether you will be pinged, in the given room, about spam on the given site.